Blood Moon lunar eclipse over the UK, 7 September 2025

 This atmospheric bending of sunlight is what gives the Moon its red appearance during the eclipse, leading to the term 'Blood Moon'.

-How it will appear from the UK
+How the blood Moon appeared from the UK

 7 September 2025 lunar eclipse from UK, 20:00 BST